billmoyers/ankiui/README.md

-# anki #
+# ankiui #

- collection of utilities for Anki.
+A collection of utilities for Anki.

 ## anki-webapp ##

 A python tornado based webapp.
-The @Dockerfile@ currently just builds a tornado image.
+The `Dockerfile` currently just builds a tornado image.
 To deploy the full webapp:

+1. Copy your anki collection to the `data/` dir.
+2. Run the following commands to generate and deploy for development via docker, subtituting where appropriate.
 ```
 cd webapp/
 docker build . -t $MYNAME/tornado